arungudelli/angularjswiki/content/en/angular/Angular-decimal-pipe/index.md

 +++

-Angular Decimal Pipe is one of the bulit in pipe in Angular used to format numbers according to the given decimal digits info and locale information.
+Angular Decimal Pipe is one of the bulit in pipe in Angular used to format decimal numbers according to the given decimal digits info and locale information.

 {{%toc%}}